danicrg/WebGoat/comment_phoneHome/README.md

 If we type whatvever comment we like and add the following code to it: `<script> webgoat.customjs.phoneHome() </script>`, the phoneHome function will be called.

-We can see in the next images the comment we introduced and the comment that the page shows for all users.
+We can see in the next images the comment we introduced and the comment that the page shows to all users.

 Comment code | Comment shown
 ------------ | -------------